syncfusion-content/js-api-docs/api/js/ejReportViewer.md

 ### reportLoaded
 {:#events:reportloaded}

-Fires when the report is loaded.If you want to perform any operation after the successful loading of report, you can make use of the reportLoaded event.
+Fires when the report is loaded.
+To perform any operation after the successful loading of report, use the reportLoaded event.

 <table class="params">
 <thead>